zazuko/lod.opentransportdata.swiss/README.md

 # lod.opentransportdata.swiss-site

 This provides a server for the domain [lod.opentransportdata.swiss](http://lod.opentransportdata.swiss).
-By default the serve listens to port 80.
+By default the server listens on port 8080.